SixArm/rust-quick-guide/doc/topics/github-special-files/index.md

 <https://github.com/joelparkerhenderson/github-special-files-and-paths>

-GitHub uses various special files and file names in order to provide special capabilties, such as the file `README` for the front page of a repository, and `LICENSE` for the automatic linking of a legal notice.
+GitHub uses various special files and file names in order to provide special capabilities, such as the file `README` for the front page of a repository, and `LICENSE` for the automatic linking of a legal notice.

 Most of these files can be named various ways, such as `README` for plain text, `README.md` for Markdown, `README.asc` for ASCII Doc, etc.